The Department of Economics at EMU offers majors and minors in economics with diversified areas of specialization. Economics Department offers:

 - Master of Arts (MA) in Economics

-Department of Economics will be offering a combined BS and MS in Quantitative Economics starting soon.
-With this program students can complete and Bachelor of Science in Quantitative Economics and Master of Science in Applied Econometrics in 5 years.
+Department of Economics will be offering a combined BS + MS in Quantitative Economics, a STEM designated program starting Fall 2020.
+With this program students can complete a Bachelor of Science in Quantitative Economics and Master of Science in Applied Econometrics in five years.
 Here are few details:

-- Students in the BS program will start taking the master level courses during their senior years;
+- Students in the BS program will start taking the graduate level courses during their senior year; 12 credit hours of graduate course work will count towards the undergraduate degree as well as the graduate degree.

-- They will complete both BS and MS degrees with only 142 credit hours (savings of a half semester and 12 credit hours);
+- Students will complete both BS and MS degrees with only 142 credit hours (savings of a half semester and 12 credit hours);

 - Students in this program are not required to have a minor but still completing the 64 credit hour General Education requirement of Eastern Michigan University.